LordDrixx/alx-pre_course/0x01-git/README.md

-I am Fucking with git
+I am Fucking with git and I am loving it!